Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Introduction

 Another difference between the CalLat and PNDME results is that the PNDME results rely on the more common fixed source-sink separation method while the CalLat results utilize a variant of the summation method~\cite{Maiani:1987by} which can be derived with the Feynman-Hellmann Theorem~\cite{Bouchard:2016heu}.
 As was shown in Ref.~\cite{Capitani:2012gj}, the summation method suppresses excited states more than the standard fixed source-sink separation method, and as we will discuss in some detail in \secref{sec:spectral_decomp}, the Feynman-Hellmann derived correlator suppresses excited states even more than the summation method.
 The excited state systematic uncertainty, therefore, deserves more scrutiny.
 This has been recognized by the community, illustrated by the focus on excited state contamination in the most recent review on nucleon structure from the annual lattice field theory symposium~\cite{Ottnad:2020qbw}.

 The challenge of controlling calculations of $g_A$ and other matrix elements has inspired a series of papers aimed at understanding the excited state contamination by utilizing chiral perturbation theory~\cite{Tiburzi:2009zp,Bar:2012ce,Bar:2015zwa,Tiburzi:2015tta,Bar:2016uoj,Bar:2017kxh}.
-This work has led to further ideas to try to improve the calculation of the nucleon axial form-factor~\cite{Bali:2019yiy,Bar:2019igf}.
+This work has led to further ideas to try to improve the calculation of the nucleon axial form-factor~\cite{Bali:2019yiy,Bar:2019igf,Jang:2019vkm} as well as an earlier study showing the importance of excited states and consistency of the partially conserved axial current (PCAC) relation from LQCD~\cite{Liang:2018pis}.
 It is worth noting, however, that $\chi$PT predicts that the excited state contributions should shift the correlation function above its asymptotic value, while numerical results from all calculations show that the ground state limit is approached from below, and thus, there is a significant discrepancy between this theoretical prediction and the numerical data.
 While there are some significant indications that $SU(2)$ baryon chiral perturbation theory, without explicit delta degrees of freedom, is not a converging expansion even at the physical pion mass~\cite{WalkerLoud:2008bp,WalkerLoud:2008pj,Walker-Loud:2013yua,Walker-Loud:2014iea,Chang:2018uxx,Walker-Loud:2019cif,Drischler:2019xuo}, one might anticipate that the predictions from chiral perturbation theory should be at least qualitatively correct.
+For $g_A$, it is known that the inclusion of explicit delta degrees of freedom leads to a partial cancellation of the NLO corrections~\cite{Hemmert:2003cb,Procura:2006gq}, which can be understood from large $N_c$ arguments~\cite{Flores-Mendieta:2006ojy,CalleCordon:2012xz}.
+The delta degrees of freedom also lead to competing finite volume corrections as compared to the virtual nucleon-pion loops~\cite{Beane:2004rf}.
+A more careful investigation of such effects is warranted.

 In this work, we take a data-driven approach and ask, given a large dataset, what can we learn about the excited state contamination of the nucleon axial-vector three-point function?
 We begin with a summary of the spectral representation of the three point functions in~\secref{sec:spectral_decomp}, then we turn to our numerical results and analysis in~\secref{sec:lattice_calc}.
 We offer some observations and conclusions in~\secref{sec:conclusions}, and we present extensive details of our results and analysis in the appendices.